 Now, before we see how much software sales reps earn when we tweak these different factors like location and job title, let’s look at the average base salaries.
 Keep in mind that these numbers don’t take into account commission, profit sharing, or bonuses.
 So the numbers are going to be lower than the real on-target earnings — the money a rep will earn if they hit 100% of quota.

-The national average base salary of a software sales rep in the United States is $61,805/year, according to ZipRecruiter.
+The national average base salary of a tech sales rep in the United States is $61,805/year, according to ZipRecruiter.
 But this number does not take into account commission, which could easily put your earnings into six figures.

 There are also plenty of companies offering more than this, as shown below.
 Some almost double it.

 How Much Software Sales Reps Earn by Location

 Where you choose to work determines how much you’ll make as a software sales rep. According to ZipRecruiter’s data, software sales reps in San Mateo, CA earn the highest salaries at $77,433/year.
 Let’s look at how earnings vary across different tech hubs in the US.

 How Much Tech Sales Reps Earn by Job Title